zacboz/map-challenge/README.md

 ## Task

-Build a clickable map of the United States.
+Build a clickable map of the United States, for a browser.

 ## Description